MicrosoftDocs/powerapps-docs/articles/powerapps-api-functions.md

 <properties
-   pageTitle="Read about the API functions in PowerApps | Microsoft PowerApps" description="How to use the API functions available in PowerApps" services="" suite="powerapps" documentationCenter="na"
+   pageTitle="Read about the API functions in PowerApps | Microsoft PowerApps" description="Learn how to use the API functions available in PowerApps" services="" suite="powerapps" documentationCenter="na"